What is a proforma invoice? How and when to use one for smoother transactions

 In case you’re in the middle of a temporary trade, where your exported items will be returning back to the country, mention “temporarily exported” on them to avoid any hassle in the shipment process.

-Also if your items are subject to specific terms and conditions, you can mention these here as well.
+Also if your items or services are subject to specific terms and conditions (eg, “provided the client provides clear access to the site”), you can mention these here as well.

-If your company is involved in international buying or selling, it’s important to be aware of proforma invoices and if they are applicable to your business.
+Proforma invoices are useful for giving customers an idea of what to expect.
+If your company is involved in international buying or selling, it’s especially important to be aware of proforma invoices and how they can benefit your business.

-Knowing the difference can help you develop better relationships with the businesses you deal with, avoid any issues with country-specific import or export laws, and ensure a smooth delivery process.
+Knowing the difference between proforma invoices and other types can help you develop better relationships with the businesses you deal with, avoid issues with country-specific import or export laws and ensure a smooth delivery process.

 Photo by Bongkarn Thanyakij, published on Pexels